V-Sekai/manuals/decisions/20230913-V-Sekai-bugs.md

-# Proposed: Challenges that need to be addressed in V-Sekai
+# Draft: Challenges that need to be addressed in V-Sekai

 ## Metadata